 The faculty of Gwynedd-Mercy Academy are experienced professionals and consider themselves partners with parents in their child’s education.
 Mutual respect is essential and good communication is indispensable.
 If at any time parents would like to discuss any aspect of the child’s development, please contact the teacher through email or call the office directly to leave a message.
 Teachers will respond within one business day as they are in the classroom during school hours

-Written notes, signed by the parents or an email are required for the following (for security reasons, phone calls):
+Written notes, signed by the parents or an email are required for the following (for security reasons, phone calls are prohibited):

 - Absence from school

 - Early dismissal

 Communications from school are conveyed via Mercy Memos, which are emailed to parents on each Wednesday.
 It is expected that parents will carefully review all school emails, including the Mercy Memo, and respond if required.
 In order to ensure that all parents receive complete school communication, it is very important that parents keep Gwynedd-Mercy Academy informed concerning family contact changes throughout the year.
 Please notify the Gwynedd-Mercy Academy Help Desk, of any email, address or phone number changes at firstname.lastname@example.org.